The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Set your feet slightly outside of shoulder-width apart with your toes slightly flared

-- Position your feet so that when you are at the top range of motion yoru knees are at 90-degrees
+- Position your feet so that when you are at the top range of motion your knees are at 90 degrees

 - Drive your feet into the floor and lift your hips